5 positive ways to prepare for labour

 3. Prepare your body

-Labour often requires strength and stamina, so it’s important to prepare your body for it.
+Labour can require strength and stamina, so keeping active is a good way to prepare your body for it.
 Exercise during pregnancy can also be a great way to de-stress.
+Look up what antenatal exercise classes are on offer near you.

 Find out more about exercise in pregnancy.